STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Method

+where $M \leq K$ denotes the number of textual prompts.
+We introduce an additional PatchCLIP branch, rather than directly aggregating DINOv2 features, because DINOv2 lacks an inherent vision-language alignment.
+PatchCLIP explicitly projects the localized visual patches into the same shared latent space as the CLIP text embeddings, enabling the direct computation of this semantic contrastive objective without requiring an additional learned projection.
+During the first stage of semantic training, the prompt are obtained from labeled text-image pairs.
-This loss encourages semantically initialized slots to bind to relevant spatial regions, but may suffer from slot collapse, where all slots attend uniformly or a single slot dominates.
-To mitigate this effect, we introduce an entropy-based slot usage penalty.

-Let $m_k \in \mathbb{R}^{B \times K \times N}$ denote the soft assignment masks, where $B$ is the batch size, $K$ the number of slots, and $N$ the number of patches.
-Slot collapse is quantified by aggregating slot usage (using masks weights), normalizing across slots, and computing the entropy:
+\paragraph{Entropy regularization} Because we removed the heavy LLM initialization, this contrastive loss alone can suffer from slot collapse (where attention collapses uniformly or onto a single slot).
+To mitigate this issue, we introduce a novel \textbf{entropy-based slot usage penalty}.
+Let $m_k \in \mathbb{R}^{B \times K \times N}$ denote the soft assignment masks (where $B$ is batch size, $K$ is slots, and $N$ is patches).
+We quantify slot collapse by aggregating usage, normalizing, and computing the entropy:

-Minimizing $\mathcal{L}_{\text{pen}}$ encourages balanced usage of all slots and discourages degenerate solutions in which attention collapses onto a few slots.